bintracker/bintracker/plugins/prng/README.md

 A PRNG based on the noise waveform (AUDCx = 8) on the Atari VCS/2600,; which is a 9-bit LFSR with a tap at bit 4, resulting in a period of 511.
 For added authenticity, initialize SEED to #x1ff.

+### [procedure] `(prng::pi-digits amount bits #!optional (seed (rand 10)))`

+Not an actual PRNG.
+Creates random-looking integer sequences from pi.
+Uses the Bailey–Borwein–Plouffe formula to calculate hexadecimal digits of pi.
+SEED is the initial fractional digit index, ie. SEED = 0 starts extracting digits from the first fractional digit.

 ### [procedure] `(prng::info . args)`

 Retrieve information on the pseudo-random number generators available in this package.
 Call with no arguments to retrieve the complete list.
 Call with a symbol naming a procedure in this package to retrieve the documentation for that procedure.